HereticPilgrim/inkscape-connectthedots/README.md

 An extension for Inkscape to create a "Paint by Number" picture.

 ## What is Paint by Numbers?
+An image where you have numbered dots which you need to connect to reveal the hidden image.
+It is a fun activity for kids and grown-ups as well.

+Currently, Paint by Numbers extension places the numbers at random near the dots.
+So you may need to adjust the positions of some numbers.
+I plan on fixing this in the future.

 ## Installation
 1. Copy *paintbynumbers.inx* and *paintbynumbers.py* into your share/inkscape/extension folder (may require admin rights.)